Spud's Adventure

 Spud's Adventure (突撃ばれいしょんず, Totsugeki Bareishons) is an adventure video game with role-playing video game elements published by Atlus in 1991.
 This game stars a cast of mostly vegetables; Spud, a cap-wearing potato, is the hero and must save Princess Mato from the evil clutches of Devi.

+Spud's Adventure is one of the rarest Game Boy games.

 Gameplay

 Controlling Spud, the player must ascend Far Tower.
 As Spud fights enemies with his projectile weapon, he gains experience points, and for every 100 points, he gains a level and additional health.
 As he rescues allies, they can be switched to when exploring the dungeon.
 Each character has their own unique abilities; Arnie Eggplant, for instance, wields a boomerang with longer range than Spud's weapon.

 Each floor of the tower houses either a maze-like area, enemies, puzzles, cinema scenes, power-ups, characters with useful tips, or a combination.
 Keys can be found to open doors and stairs let Spud get to the next floor.
 Some floors have the controls reverse or feature holes to avoid, while others intermittently turn off the lights.
 Select floors feature a boss to fight, after which a password is created.

 A Versus Mode is enabled with two copies of the game and a Game Boy Link Cable, which lets players choose a tower round to ascend and allows control of all four playable characters, the goal being the first player to rescue the princess.